15 Best ABM Software Platforms of 2026

 You need to prove the impact of your ABM program on pipeline and revenue.
 Your chosen platform should have analytics and reporting that connect activities to outcomes at the account level, not just aggregate marketing metrics.
 Multi-touch attribution is particularly important in ABM, where a single deal may involve dozens of marketing and sales touchpoints over a six-to-twelve-month cycle.

 BDO Canada integrated ZoomInfo into its intelligence workflow and saw an 87% reduction in dashboard update time; what previously took eight hours now takes one hour.
-More importantly, the firm moved from backward-looking metrics to forward-facing predictive intent signals, enabling proactive client management rather than reactive outreach.
+The firm moved from backward-looking metrics to forward-facing predictive intent signals, enabling proactive client management rather than reactive outreach.

 When evaluating ABM software solutions, look for: